NetworkwithJosh/IT-Project/PDQ/PDQ-Deploy-Automatiom.md

 2. Go to PDQ official website
 3. Sign up for 14-day trial
 4. Fill in my details and verify my email account
+5. Download PDQ Deploy and input the license key